Investment FAQs

 What fees are required to be submitted with the Form PIF?

 The current fees may be found here.
-Annual fees apply to the Private Investment Fund and a Licensed Manager, where one is appointed, and at the point of licensing/registration these fees are pro-rated.
+Annual fees apply in respect of the fund and any Licensed Manager, where one is appointed, and at the point of licensing/registration these fees are pro-rated.

-For a Route 1 PIF, what is the Commission’s expectation when the Licensed Manager completes the declaration on the ability of the investors to assume loss?
+Where investors are admitted to a QPIF on the basis of them being “Licensee Admitted Investors”, what is the Commission’s expectation when the Licensed Manager or Designated Administrator completes the declaration on the ability of such investors to assume loss?

-The Commission is not prescriptive as to how the Licensed Manager satisfies itself as to the ability of the investors to sustain loss.
-The Commission would accept the use of a form of declaration from the investor to the Manager provided that this was not the sole due diligence performed.
-Nor has the Commission stipulated a minimum subscription amount as this also would not, in our view, be a strong determinant for demonstrating the ability of an investor to sustain loss.
+The Commission is not prescriptive as to how the Licensed Manager or the Designated Administrator satisfies itself as to the ability of the investors to sustain loss.
+The Commission would accept the use of a form of declaration from the investor to the Manager or Designated Administrator provided that this was not the sole due diligence performed.
 See the next FAQ for further examples of how the declaration may be satisfied.

 The Commission will treat any failures in the process leading to the signing of such a declaration extremely seriously.

-- Investor has a genuine close relationship with the promoter/manager through previous deals.
+- Investor has a genuine close relationship with the Licensed Manager or Designated Administrator through previous deals, or other relevant and documented means.

 - Complete an investor log/memorandum/assessment form to consider some or all of the following information: